shaunakperi/shaunakperi/README.md

 <h1>Shaunak Peri <br/><a href="https://github.com/shaunakperi"> Cybersecurity Student</a></h1>

 I’m a Junior studying Computer Science at UNC Charlotte with a growing focus on Cybersecurity.
 I’m passionate about technology and eager to sharpen my skills in this field.
-I have gained hands-on experience with languages and tools like C++, Python, C, HTML, CSS, SQL, Linux, Wireshark, and Java.
+I have gained hands-on experience with languages and tools like Python, SQL, Linux, and Wireshark.

 <h2>Certifications: </h2>